-Enrollment in a short-term Intensive program does not require an application process.
-Students 18 and over who wish to participate in a short-term Intensive may simply complete the registration form found at www.methodactingstrasberg.com/laintensive and submit it with a non-refundable deposit and photo for identification purposes for enrollment.
+Enrollment in a short-term Intensive program does not require an interview.
+Students 18 and over who wish to participate in a short-term Intensive may simply complete the registration form found at www.admissions.strasbergmethodacting.com and submit it with a non-refundable deposit, photo for identification purposes for enrollment, and verification of previous studies (minimum high school diploma or equivalent).